OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 - Data are re-broadcasted on TCP

 All the data can be logged, and replayed.
 Replayed data can be displayed just like above, in OpenCPN or any NMEA-savvy software.
-The screenshot above has been taken during one of those relays (that explains the disparity between air and water temperature...)
+The screenshot above has been taken during one of those replays (that explains the disparity between air and water temperature...)

 Some (good and open source) softwares
 - [OpenCPN](https://opencpn.org/)